You can be charged with the crime of criminal speeding in Arizona under A.R.S. § 28-701.02, if you:

 Example: If you were 20 mph over on a rural road you are not guilty if the officer charged you under subsection A2 as you are not in a business or residential district.

-While not a technical defense, under A.R.S. § 28-3392(2)(A), a judge can allow you attend defensive driving school (DDS) to have the charge dismissed entirely.
+While not a technical defense, under A.R.S. § 28-3392(2)(A), a judge can allow you to attend Defensive Driving School (DDS) to have the charge dismissed entirely.
 A judge’s willingness to allow a person to attend DDS is normally very fact specific and some judges are more apt to allow people to participate than other judges.

-At Feldman & Royle, we have represented hundreds of people charged with criminally speeding.
-Truthfully, there are many circumstances where hiring an attorney to represent you on a criminal speeding ticket probably doesn’t make sense.
-However, there are other times such as trials for criminal traffic offenses or to petition the court to allow DDS to have your criminal speeding ticket dismissed where an experienced criminal traffic lawyer can mean the difference between a clean record and a criminal conviction.
-For a free consultation and to discuss whether hiring a lawyer is right for you case, call us.
+At Feldman & Royle, we have represented hundreds of people charged with criminal speeding in Arizona.
+Truthfully, there are many circumstances where hiring a criminal speeding attorney to represent you on a criminal speeding ticket probably doesn’t make sense.
+In cases like trials for criminal traffic offenses or petitions to have the DDS dismiss a criminal speeding ticket, an experienced Phoenix criminal defense lawyer can make the difference between maintaining a clean record and facing a criminal conviction.
+For a free consultation and to discuss whether hiring a criminal speeding lawyer in Arizona is right for your case, call us on 602-899-8000.

 No tags assigned to this post.